 The initial encounter of a naïve immune-competent lymphocyte with an antigen induces a primary immune response; a later contact of the host with the same antigen will induce a more rapid and heightened secondary immune response.

-The amplified population of memory cells accounts for the rapidity and intensity that distinguishes a secondary response from the primary response.
+The amplified population of memory cells accounts for the rapidity and intensity distinguishing a secondary response from a primary one.

-Major characteristics/differences between primary and secondary immune response is summarized in this table:
+Major characteristics/differences between primary and secondary immune responses are summarized in this table:

 |Primary Immune Response||Secondary Immune Response|

 |Definition||Immune response against primary antigenic challenge||Immune response against subsequent antigenic challenge|

 |Response||Low, sluggish (appear late), and short-lived||Prompt, powerful, and prolonged (long-lasting) |